Carlos-A-Escobar/rocknbot/README.md

+# Introduction

+The rocknbot repo contains code for a state-of-the-art RAG application.
+The application logic is implemented in a FastAPI program that can be accessed via Slack or the web.
+A Slack application and a web application have been provided to demonstrate usage.

 # Lil Lisa

 Lil Lisa is an application that is responsible for integrating with Slack and handling incoming user events.
 It acts as a bridge between Slack's platform and the conversational AI experience provided by API calls to a concurrently-running FastAPI application.

+# LilLisa Web

+LilLisa Web is a web application frontend for LilLisa Server.

 # LilLisa Server